quentinsf/IMAPdedup/README.md

 For more information, please see [the page on Quentin's site](https://quentinsf.com/software/imapdedup).

 This software is released under the terms of the GPL v2.
 See the included LICENCE.TXT for details.

 It comes with no warranties, express or implied; use at your own risk!

-Many thanks to Liyu (Luke) Liu, Adam Horner, Michael Haggerty, 'GargaBou', Stefan Agner, Vincent Bernat, Jonathan Vanasco, Kirill A. Korinsky and others for their contributions!
+Many thanks to Liyu (Luke) Liu, Adam Horner, Michael Haggerty, 'GargaBou', Stefan Agner, Vincent Bernat, 'jengels', Jonathan Vanasco, Kirill A. Korinsky and others for their contributions!

 [Quentin Stafford-Fraser][1]